Quick guide

 The appeal is subtle: wet grass, pools, the Svarfaðardalsá river, birds moving over the valley floor, and steep mountains closing the view behind the farms.
 It does not compete with Goðafoss, Mývatn, or Dettifoss on spectacle, and it should not be forced to.

-A local Iceland travel editor would add Svarfaðardalur to a slower Dalvík day, a birdwatching-focused North Iceland route, or a Tröllaskagi loop that already has room to pause.
-The same editor would cut it from a compressed first trip where every north-coast hour needs a stronger anchor.
+Add Svarfaðardalur to a slower Dalvík day, a birdwatching-focused North Iceland route, or a Tröllaskagi loop that already has room to pause.
+Leave it out of a compressed first trip where every north-coast hour needs a stronger anchor.

 Worth the stop?